tndgoat/CompNetwAssignment/README.md

 After completing this Assignment, the team has achieved significant advantages for the constructed website:
 - [x] Attractive interface, well-organized layout, creating an enjoyable and user-friendly experience.
 - [x] Well-managed and organized code.
-- [x] Members have significantly reinforced their knowledge of HTML, CSS, PHP, and other relevant technologies.
 - [x] Great time and tasks management
 - [x] Keyword technique during researching for information

-Finally, all team members express gratitude to Mr. Le Dinh Thuan for imparting foundational knowledge and providing opportunities for the team to test their abilities with this project.
+Finally, all team members express gratitude to Mr. Le Bao Khanh for imparting foundational knowledge and providing opportunities for the team to test their abilities with this project.

 <p align="right">[<a href="#readme-top">Back to Top 🔝</a>]</p>